 The name of Habu is derived from the name of the great architect of the New Kingdom Ahmos son of Habu.

 You will approach the complex by a very strange gateway called Magdol.
-In your way to Ramses III’s temple you will find the chapel of Hatshepsut to the right and the votive chapel to the left.
+On your way to Ramses III’s temple, you will find the chapel of Hatshepsut to the right and the votive chapel to the left.

 The temple still has a great portion of amazing and beautiful paintings.

 The tombs of Noblemen are dedicated to high-rank members, the high rank of the government officials, scribes, and some powerful priests.